SyedKhundmir/ML-models/README.md

 1. Linear regression model - Predict price(USD) w.r.t the area(Square feet).
 2. Linear regression model - Predict Per-capita Income w.r.t the year.
 3. Multivariate model - Predict salary of a candidate.
+4. Logistic regression model - Predict an employee will leave the company or not